micans/pick/README.md

 # Unix file/stream column and row manipulation using column names

-`pick` is an expressive low-memory **command-line** query/programming tool for manipulating streamed tabular data, by selecting, transforming and recombining columns as well as filtering rows.
+`pick` is an expressive low-memory **command-line** tool for manipulating text file tables.

-Roughly speaking, pick allows database-style queries (*select*) and filters (*where*) on a single text table using its column names (or indexes if no names are present).
+It allows database-style queries (*select*) and filters (*where*) on a single text file or stream using its column names (or indexes if no names are present).
+Columns can be selected, transformed and combined and rows can be filtered using conditions.

 In simple to middling cases pick can avoid both the need for a script (R, awk, Python, Ruby et cetera) and having to load the entire data set into memory.